 The Good Behavior Game

-The strategy benefits both students and teachers.
-Through GBG, children work together to create a positive learning environment by monitoring their own behavior as well as that of their classmates.
-Teachers use GBG during the school day as a learning strategy that does not compete with instructional time.
-In GBG classrooms there is less off-task and disruptive behavior and teachers have more time to devote to teaching.
+AIR GBG strategies benefit both students and teachers.
+During AIR GBG, children work together to create a positive learning environment by monitoring their own behavior as well as that of their classmates.
+Teachers use AIR GBG during the school day as a learning strategy that does not compete with instructional time.
+In AIR GBG classrooms there are fewer off-task and disruptive behaviors and teachers have more time to devote to teaching.

 AIR also works with school districts and communities on all aspects of implementation, including planning, providing training and support to teachers and local coaches, and monitoring practices over time.
 Our goal is to build local capacity for sustained implementation and long-term success.

 AIR has partnered with and conducted AIR GBG implementation activities nationally and internationally in locales including, but not limited to Maryland; Montana; Nebraska; Texas; Utah; Brazil; France; Poland; and the United Kingdom.